GSG-CA/-react-intro/creating-element-dom-to-jsx/mentor-notes.md

 ### 3. Using JSX

 We need to add a babel cdn script and `text/babel` in our script tag so babel can transform our jsx into code the browser will understand.
+See screenshot after code example.

 ```html
 <script src="https://unpkg.com/babel-standalone"></script>